Retirement Calculators

 | Earned income (W-2) | Ordinary brackets | Ordinary brackets + payroll taxes |

-| SS / Pension income | Ordinary brackets | Ordinary brackets (no payroll tax) |
+| Pension / other ordinary income | Fully included in ordinary brackets | Fully included in ordinary brackets (no payroll tax) |

 | Ordinary dividends | Ordinary brackets | Ordinary brackets |